rknagao/studies/caltech_ml_course/lecture05_training_and_test/README.md

 <img src="img/m-as-2-n.PNG" width="500"/>
 <div>

 Each scenario above have an associated hypothesis, and it could be used as a substitute for **M** applied in Hoeffding's Inequality.
 Although **2^N** is still a large number, it tends to be smalled than **M** iterations used to produce the final hypothesis for any model.
-The maximum number of scenarios used to substitute **M** will be called the **Growth Function**.
+What we will try to do next will be to decrease even more **2^N**.

 ## Dichotomy